belak/gitdir/README.md

 source tree, run:

 ```
-go build
+go build ./cmd/gitdir
 ```

-This will create a binary called go-gitdir.
+This will create a binary called `gitdir`.

 ## Running